twhite96/tiff/readme.md

 - Advanced markdown handling _([see blog post](https://eleventy-excellent.netlify.app/blog/post-with-all-the-markdown/))_
 - 301 redirects for Netlify _([see blog post](https://eleventy-excellent.netlify.app/blog/post-with-301-redirects/))_
 - Automatically generated Open Graph images for blog posts _([see blog post](https://eleventy-excellent.netlify.app/blog/open-graph-images/))_
-- How Tailwind CSS is used here _([see blog post](https://eleventy-excellent.netlify.app/blog/what-is-tailwind-css-doing-here/))_
+- Tailwind CSS - but not how you might expect _([see blog post](https://eleventy-excellent.netlify.app/blog/what-is-tailwind-css-doing-here/))_
-- SEO basics (XML-sitemap, metadata)
+- XML-sitemap
 - dayjs handling dates & times
 - Bundling via esbuild
 - RSS feed (now you can add more than one)
-- Links to services and social media profiles
+- Links to platforms and social media profiles
 - Mastodon domain verification snippet
 - carbon.txt - to show that their digital infrastructure runs on green electricity
-- dark and light mode based on user preference and custom toggle
+- Accessible dark and light mode based on user preference and custom toggle
 - Tags in blog posts
 - Accessible blog pagination
 - A styleguide™